 That said, if you’re handy and you like working with tools, you might enjoy replacing individual reeds or entire reed plates if you can get them.
 (Some harmonica models have replaceable reed plates and others don’t.)

 You’ll find that the 4, 5 or 7 hole draw reeds will be most vulnerable to wearing out, especially if you play them with excessive air pressure down past the point of their available bending range.
 See point 7 down below for more on this.

-Most common reason for a reed to stop playing is from excess saliva (see my video for more info on this).
+Most common reason for a reed to stop playing is from excess saliva (see my video above for more info on this).

-Your head should be upright when you play to keep saliva from flowing down into the harmonica.
 Sometimes when students are reading music that’s on a desk, they let their head tilt downward.
 A simple remedy to this problem is to get a music stand.

 I’ve learned to let moisture in my mouth pool under my tongue and then I swallow frequently to prevent saliva from getting into the harmonica.